Within Teamwork.com, you can use existing task templates to populate subtasks under a parent task.

 In the Add Subtasks modal, you can select one of your existing task templates from the templates dropdown.

-Note: Any task list defaults set on the task list you are importing to will be ignored, with the template tasks' settings imported instead.
+Note: Any task list defaults set on the destination task list will be ignored.
+The template's task settings will be imported instead.

 Setting an anchor start or end date